Policing for a safer Australia - the world is changing, crime is changing, we are changing to meet new challenges.

 Application Preliminary step:

-It is strongly recommended that you take action now to obtain copies of mandatory documents, in particular; proof of Australian citizenship, your driving history (obtained through the relevant local motor registry or road traffic authority you have held a licence in), evidence of highest education and copies of your driver’s licence.
+It is strongly recommended that you take action now to obtain a copy or copies of your driving history through the relevant local motor registry or road traffic authority.

 - applicants must complete and submit an online application;

-- applicant resumes (and CVs) and any other required documents must be uploaded to the online application and submitted before the closing date and time.
-The failure to supply required documents may result in your application being withdrawn from the recruitment process.
+- resumes and any other required documents are to be uploaded to the application form and submitted before the closing date and time.
+Any documents not supplied may result in your application being withdrawn from the recruitment process.

-For further information on the roles, responsibilities and work level standards please refer to the AFP website.
+- Two page pitch (if required) - your two page pitch should address the selection criteria and work level standards relevant to the role and provide evidence as to why you are the best fit for the position.
 The work level standards are specific to the band level of the role you are applying for and can assist in guiding you to address the selection criteria to the level required of the role.

 AFP Employment Suitability Questionnaire (ESQ):